CuckooEXE/ImperfectProjector/README.md

  9 instructions decoded.
 ```

-This all looks great.
 Let's load the filter into Ettercap, start a simple Python server using `python3 -m http.server 8000`, and restart the projector.
-Once the projector came back online, I conducted a spoof attack again, saw the connection go through, and actually saw that Ettercap modified it.
+Once the projector came back online, I conducted a spoof attack again (using Ettercap), saw the connection go through, and actually saw that Ettercap modified it.
 However, I didn't get any connections on my Python server.
 I'm not very sure why this is happening.
-However, what I'll do instead, to be a little less disruptive, is change the response from the remote server to be a redirect to my IP Address, and hope that works instead.
-This is application-specific, as the projector will need to know what to do with a redirect in the first place.
-But let's try it!

-As a quick aside, while I was doing all of this, I was realizing that this attack vector is fairly limited, i.e. you have to wait for the projector to come online, ARP Poison projector to start a MITM attack, and catch the OTA logic that only happens on startup.
+As a quick aside, while I was doing all of this, I was realizing that this attack vector is fairly limited, i.e. you have to wait for the projector to come online, ARP Poison the projector to start a MITM attack, and catch the OTA logic that only happens on startup.
 Until I found an endpoint that forces the device to attempt an OTA: `curl http://10.0.0.227/cgi-bin/ota_start.cgi -X POST --data-raw 'updatetxt=1'`.
 Now we can hit that whenever we want while we test our scripts.

 I ran another test and something happened...
 My projector isn't connecting to the WiFi anymore!
 I messed around with the cables, turned it on and off a few times, but nothing was working.
 I plugged the UART back in and read the startup sequence log and it isn't even trying to connect to my WiFi network or get an IP.
 I think I accidentally clicked a "Reset the Device" button on the webpage, by accident erasing my WiFi login information.
-And since I accidentally broke the projector, I can't make it re-join my network.
+And since I accidentally broke the projector's ribbon cable, I can't make it re-join my network as I can't see the "screen".
 What a bummer.
 I ordered a replacement projector in the meantime.

-### Back to SPI
+## Back to Hardware

 While I wait for my new projector to get here, I can try using the SOIC8 reader that just got in!
 I installed `flashrom`, plugged everything in, realized I had to use a different USB port (thanks random GitHub Issue!), and got a dump!
-I just made sure to specify the chip I was reading from and the programmer I was using.
+I just made sure to specify the chip I was reading from and the programmer I was using:

 ```bash
 $ sudo flashrom --verbose --programmer ch341a_spi --chip XM25QH128C --read rom.bin